GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/01_introduction.rst

 `Flamingos-2 <https://www.gemini.edu/sciops/instruments/flamingos2/>`_  data
 using `DRAGONS <https://dragons.readthedocs.io/>`_.

-The F2 imaging tutorial series, for now, contains only one scientific
-example: the reduction of a field of stars and distant galaxies with dither on target for sky subtraction.

 The reduction can be done in two different ways:

 * From the terminal using the command line.